NemesLaszlo/Daily_Picture_Copy/README.md

 # Daily_Picture_Copy
 Copy picture from a month's folder structure to a destination folder.

-Configurate if from the App.config file.
+Configure it from the App.config file!

 # Folder Structire